FEBRUARY 26, 2018 – UPDATE

 Prepare your prerequisite documentation.

 RECOMMENDATION: If you completed any of your required prerequisites at another college or if you are requesting any course substitutions, submit your Prerequisite Equivalency Worksheet as soon as possible.
 You will need to submit this document to the Diagnostic Ultrasound program PRIOR to submission of your online application.
-Review of prerequisite equivalency worksheets may take up to three weeks and you will need to include the reviewed and approved worksheet with your online application
+Review of prerequisite equivalency worksheets may take up to three weeks and you will need to include the reviewed and approved worksheet with your online application.
+IF YOU HAVE A COMPLETED PREREQUISITE EQUIVALENCY WORKSHEET, you must upload it as part of the application process.
+Please review the application carefully to find the appropriate slot to attach your completed worksheet.

 REMEMBER: The Diagnostic Ultrasound program requires all applicants complete their required prerequisites with a minimum 3.2 GPA.
 If your GPA in your prerequisite courses is below 3.2, your application will not be considered for the Diagnostic Ultrasound program.
 The lowest acceptable grade on any required prerequisite course is C (2.0).